vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/README.md

 2. The DApp through the selected integration library would pass the above acquired JWT Token as a header
 3. EthRPC would utilize the local public JWKS file for verifying the JWT Token received from DApp

+### User Perspective
+This feature offers three distinct capabilities - which can be combined depending on the user goals.
+These capabilities are:

+1. Security for Server authentication - Provides assurances to the application that the end-point is indeed that of VMBC, and that the public key is indeed that of the VMBC EthRPC server.
+2. Security for Data in Transit - Mechanism to secure communication between the application and the EthRPC server via encrypting data in flight.
+3. Read permissioning - Mechanism for the blockchain administrators to decide who has read access to the blockchain, via issuing certificates or JWT Tokens to applications/users.

 ### Enabling Read Permissioning in Blockchain
 The Read Permissioning in Blockchain is exposed as mutual TLS and JWT Token based authentication through Certificate Authorities and Authorization servers.
 The valid combinations which which a client can be brought up are no TLS, mutual TLS, Client JWT with server TLS or Client JWT with mutual TLS.